 CNXM continually monitors factors that could cause actual results of operations to differ from historical results or current expectations.
-Examples include global events such as the conflict between Russia and Ukraine and the announcement by the Organization of Petroleum Exporting Countries (OPEC) to extend production cuts through the end of 2024 and into 2025, both of which have had an impact on global commodity prices.
+Examples include global events such as the current uncertainties in global financial markets, the conflict between Russia and Ukraine and announcements by the Organization of the Petroleum Exporting Countries that impact oil production, all of which have had an impact on global commodity prices.
 These and other factors could affect the Partnership's operations, earnings and cash flows for any period and could cause such results to not be comparable to those of the same period in previous years.
 The results presented in this report are not necessarily indicative of future operating results.